Defining Data in Configs

 142

-We have now created a config that defines an Integer as the top level object, which represents the number 42, simple right?
+We have now created a config that defines an Integer, which represents the number 42.

 Another numerical type that is slightly different from integers is a Float.
 The difference between integers and floats is that floats can represent numbers that contain decimals: